Simpson Reef - Cape Arago

 Steller or Northern Sea Lions

-Steller Sea Lions are summer breeders but they don't breed at Cape Arago.
-They use rocks of Simpson Reef and Shell Island as a haul-out site.
+Steller Sea Lions are summer breeders, but they don't breed at Cape Arago.
+They use rocks at Simpson Reef and Shell Island as haul-out sites.
 One of the breeding sites in Oregon is Sea Lion Caves in Florence.

 California Sea Lions